mapogolions/expirable/README.md

 Suppose you have some object that can be reused across multiple holders.
 To target this aim, you put that object into `ExpirableCollection` and specify how long its lifetime is.

-In the example above, `HttpMessageHandler` plays the role of an expensive and reusable object. (to be more precise, it is `HttpClientHandler`)
-So every time the user calls `IHttpClientFactory.CreateClient` with the same key, they get different `HttpClient` instances that reuse the same `HttpClientHandler`.
+In the example above, `HttpMessageHandler` plays the role of an expensive and reusable object.
+So every time the user calls `IHttpClientFactory.CreateClient` with the same key, they get different `HttpClient` instances that reuse the same `HttpClientHandler` until the last one expires